|

 process of change.

-most coaches are taught only to assist their clients to make changes and
+most child coaches are only traditionally taught to assist children and their

-as a consequence only see them fail in the process of transition:
+as a consequence only see them fail in the process of behavior transition:

 But, there is a transition period, a psychological process, which

-skill, behavior, situation etc. Transition starts with an ending.
+skill, situation etc. Transition starts with an ending.
 When

 you move forward, you have to have an ending of where you were.
 For a

 they were.
-This takes time and expert guidance by a
+This takes expert guidance by a

-professionally trained coach in the use of proven psychological
+professionally trained child behavior coach in the use of proven psychological

 methodologies.